Hazuri Bagh

 Hazuri Bagh is a garden in Lahore, Punjab, Pakistan, bounded by the Lahore Fort to the east, Badshahi Mosque to the west, the Samadhi of Ranjit Singh to the north, and the Roshnai Gate to the south.
-The garden was built during the reign of Maharaja Ranjit Singh, in the style of Mughal gardens.
-In the centre of the garden stands the Hazuri Bagh Baradari, built by the Maharaja in 1818 to celebrate his capture of the Koh-i-Noor diamond from Shuja Shah Durrani in 1813.
+The garden was built during the reign of Ranjit Singh, in the style of Mughal gardens.
+In the centre of the garden stands the Hazuri Bagh Baradari, built by Ranjit Singh in 1818 to celebrate his capture of the Koh-i-Noor diamond from Shuja Shah Durrani in 1813.
 The Serai Alamgiri caravanserai formerly stood where Hazuri Bagh is now located.

 An old Lithograph of Hazuri Bagh.
 Digitized by the Panjab Digital Library.